CatoLeanTruetschel/AsyncQueryableAdapterPrototype/README.md

             (source as IMongoQueryable<TSource>).MinAsync(cancellation));
     }

-    // Override ass the other virtual members that the database driver has special support for.
+    // Override all the other virtual members that the database driver has special support for.
     // [...]
 }
 ```